4est-is-Forrest/square-iron/content/docs/Connectors/spawn-session.md

 weight = 4

 +++
 Creates an authenticated Request's Session for a specific instance of ServiceNow.
+Often follows a Spawn Driver call.

 <hr />